koehlek99/ShinyDocker/README.md

 ## Installation

-To build a new Docker image run the following command withing the **Shiny-Server** folder.
+To build a new Docker image run the following command withing the **Shiny-Server** folder

 ```bash
 > docker build -t qcshiny_image -f Dockerfile.txt .